Seteeri/Particle/snippets/notes/PARTICLE.md

       * Make command for prv/nxt list like Q/E
       * Search within view
     * Break out ops into files
     * Merge cmd ptr and part
     * Make option: cmds a circular list
+      * Back disappearing items?
     * Replace dot with arrow indicating layout (Right/Down)
     * Camera needs to move with content like when entering a newline
       * Requires unproject to test if coord is in the viewport
+      * When a new item is entered, check its bnds against the view bounds
     * Draw num in car [?]
       * Handle decimals
     * Make fn: mov-cur X/adv Y/nl